-At the same time, we are surprised by the introduction of a provision aimed at consolidating electoral districts, including those that were previously downsized.
-It's true that voter turnout for the regional and municipal elections in large cities is usually much lower than for presidential elections, but we believe that this fact should not be interpreted as a reason for bringing back large electoral districts, especially when a lot of elections are held on the same day.
-It would be advisable if the (careful and gradual) downsizing of electoral districts were irreversible.
+At the same time, we are surprised by the introduction of a provision aimed at consolidation of electoral districts, including those that were previously downsized.
+It's true that voter turnout for the regional and municipal elections in the large cities is usually much lower than that for the presidential elections, but we believe that this fact should not be interpreted as the reason for bringing back the large electoral districts, especially when a lot of elections are held on one day.
+It would be advisable if the (careful and gradual) downsizing of electoral districts was irreversible.

 As for the five-year term of election commissions' tenure, the decision brings mixed reactions.
 On the one hand, the permanence of election commission crews is useful.
-But in real life, we observe a large turnover among members of such commissions, and it can be said that on the eve of each election the composition of election commissions is greatly refreshed.
-Furthermore, a five-year term is a long enough period of time for the appearance of new political parties and new activists and volunteers who cannot become part of the election commission because of the permanency provision.
+But in real life we observe a large turnover among members of such commissions, and it can be said that on the eve of each election the composition of election commissions is greatly refreshed.
+Furthermore, a five year term is a long enough period of time for the appearance of new political parties and new activists and volunteers who cannot become a part of the election commission because of the permanency provision.